rust-lang/rfcs/text/0000-cstr-with-ptr.md

     which might be convenient but would make it easier to "leak" the pointer (as easy as `let ptr = s.with_ptr(|p| p);`).

+- Does `f(CString::new(...).unwrap().as_ptr())` actually invoke undefined behavior, if `f` doesn't store the pointer?
+The author's reading of the Rust reference implies that the `CString` temporary is kept alive for the entire expression, so it's fine.
+However, some commenters in the RFC thread have opined that the behavior of this code is unspecified at best.